 The Maternal-Infant Research on Environmental Chemicals (MIREC) Study started back in 2007.
 Our goal was to examine the effects of prenatal exposure to environmental chemicals on the health of pregnant women and their infants.

 From 2008 to 2011, we recruited 2001 pregnant women from 10 Canadian cities.
 We followed them at each trimester and at birth, collecting a wealth of data from questionnaires and physical measurements (e.g., blood pressure, weight).
 We also collected biological specimens from the mother (blood, urine, hair, milk) and the infant at birth (cord blood, meconium).

-Since 2011, we completed two follow-up studies, and have begun a third.
+Since 2011, we have completed three follow-up studies (MIREC-ID, MIREC-CD3, and MIREC-CD Plus), and have begun a fourth.
 The latest one is called MIREC-ENDO.
-ENDO stands for endocrine, named for the endocrine system which secrets hormones into the bloodstream to regulate body functions.
-We have begun enrolling families in the first phase of the study, starting with the oldest children, and we will continue to do so until March 2021.
+ENDO stands for endocrine, named for the endocrine system which secretes hormones into the bloodstream to regulate body functions.
+We have begun enrolling families in the first phase of the study, starting with the oldest children (ages 7–9 years), and we will continue to do so until March 2021.

 Subscribe to receive the latest news on the MIREC Study: